Unbanned Bible Publications

 While Dutch masonry expanded northwards in the 18th century, English masonry manifested itself in the Eastern Province and in Port Natal.
 Masons set up lodges in Port Elizabeth, Zetland, Fort Beaufort, Grahamstown, King Williams Town, etc. Among the first initiates of the Kimberley Lodge were David Harris, Tielman Johannes Roos, the Reverend Canon Gaul, and George Blackstone Williams.
 Williams became the diamond city’s lodge master during 1893 and befriended the diamond magnate Cecil John Rhodes.
 Lodges or masonic temples soon became part of every town in the Diamond Fields, with masons building their own Christian churches, financed by Rhodes, Barnato, and other masons and illuminists, who combined individual diamond claims in 1890 to establish one gigantic company, the De Beers Consolidated mines.

-The mason Cooper explained the motive behind the accumulation of all this wealth and the British quest to unify the four colonies (the Cape, Natal, OFS and the old ZAR or Transvaal) into one country, “As Pro-Grand Master of the United Grand Lodge of England, Lord Carnarvon wrote in 1874, ‘Concerning the establishment of an independent Grand Lodge for all constitutions in the future South Africa, [in order to own the wealth of the entire country...]
-Perhaps a Grand Lodge of South Africa [a parliament of masons,] would be possible after South Africa becomes a federation of British colonies.’”
+Dr. AA Cooper explained the motive behind the accumulation of all this wealth and the British quest to unify the four colonies (the Cape, Natal, OFS and the old ZAR or Transvaal) into one country, “As Pro-Grand Master of the United Grand Lodge of England, Lord Carnarvon wrote in 1874, ‘Concerning the establishment of an independent Grand Lodge for all constitutions in the future South Africa, [to own the wealth of the entire country...]
+Perhaps a Grand Lodge of South Africa [a parliament of masons,] would be possible after South Africa becomes… British.’”

 Many main characters of the Second ‘Boer’ War were masons.
 Among these, shine Captain De Witt Hamer.
 ‘Super’ scout Captain Danie Theron; Afrikaans writers Gustav Preller and CJ Langenhoven, and the Chief Justice of the Cape Colony, Sir Henry de Villiers were all masons.
 Langenhoven wrote ‘Die Stem’ in 1918, the iconic anthem of South Africa, which only refer to ‘god’ in the last 2 verses.
 We can be certain that Langenhoven was referring to the masonic god in this anthem, not the God of the Bible.